NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

    re-enabled at the same time.
 Once your account and token are re-enabled, you may log into your respective resource and project.

-.. topic :: Reactivate after seven days
+.. topic:: Reactivate after seven days

    If your account has been suspended for more than seven days and you had a software token, you must apply for a new token.
 Visiting AIM